cypress-io/cypress-documentation/content/guides/core-concepts/test-runner.md

 ### Clicking on Commands

 Each command, assertion, or error, when clicked on, displays extra information in the dev tools console.
-Clicking also 'pins' the Application Under Test (righthand side) to its previous state when the command executed.
+Clicking also 'pins' the Application or Component Under Test (righthand side) to its previous state when the command executed.

 <DocsImage src="/img/guides/clicking-commands.png" alt="Click to console.log and to pin" ></DocsImage>